sandienunez/sandienunez.github.io/_posts/2020-09-18-tasky_ruby_on_rails_portfolio_project.markdown

 ## Coding

-There are three essential components of code to keep in mind when working with this framework are:
+There are **three essential components of code** to keep in mind when working with this Rails framework are:

 * Models
 * Controllers